 - Individual staff responsibility for keeping clients/patients/residents, themselves and co-workers safe

-- Collaboration between professionals involved in infection prevention and control and occupational health and safety (OHS).
+- Collaboration between professionals involved in occupational health and infection prevention and control.

-- Collaboration between professionals involved in occupational health and infection prevention and control is promoted in all health care settings to implement and maintain appropriate infection prevention and control standards that protect staff.
+- Collaboration between professionals involved in occupational health and infection prevention and control is promoted in all health care settings to implement and maintain appropriate infection prevention and control standards that protect workers.

 - Access to ongoing infection prevention and control advice and guidance to support staff and resolve differences is available to the health care setting.

 - There are established procedures for receiving and responding appropriately to all international, national, regional and local health advisories in all health care settings.
 Health advisories are communicated promptly to all staff responsible for case finding/surveillance and regular updates are provided.
-Current advisories are available from public health, MOHLTC, Health Canada and the Public Health Agency of Canada websites as well as local regional infection prevention and control networks.
+Current advisories are available from local public health units, the MOHLTC, Health Canada and Public Health Agency of Canada websites and local regional infection prevention and control networks.

 - Where applicable, there is a process for evaluating personal protective equipment (PPE) in the health care setting, to ensure it meets quality standards.

-- Occupational health and safety requirements shall be met: Health care facilities are required to comply with applicable provisions of the Occupational Health and Safety Act (OHSA), R.S.O.
-1990, c.0.1 and its Regulations.
+Health care facilities are required to comply with applicable provisions of the Occupational Health and Safety Act (OHSA) and its Regulations.
 Employers, supervisors and workers have rights, duties and obligations under the OHSA.